ipunganwar/pwa-for-dummy/README.md

 - Geolocation API
 - Media API - Access Device Camera and Microphone

+### Service Worker FAQ
+**Is the Service Worker installed everytime I refresh the page?** <br>
+No, whilst the browser does of course (naturally) execute the `register()`  code everytime you refresh the page, it won't install the service worker if the service worker file hasn't changed.
+If it only changed by 1 byte though, it'll install it as a new service worker (but wait with the activation as explained).

 ## Manifest
 - Manifest Property is metadata of your web app in JSON format